 Our philosophy is that the quality of our therapists is of greater importance than the modality that they practice, whether it be CBT, Gestalt, Psychodynamic, Somatic or any other therapy.
 We truly believe that it is the relationship that heals and there are many inroads to healing.
 Our organizational structure calls for a great deal of autonomy for our therapists to work with their own chosen modality and population.
 We are currently in the early phase of building our team and our ranks will continue to fill as the weeks unfold.

-As a registered associate Professional Clinical Counselor (APCC 1574) in practice since 2011 Nathan has a background in crisis counseling, taking a balanced clinical and holistic approach to treatment.
-He has experience working with adults, adolescents, and families in inpatient psychiatric and partial hospitalization outpatient settings, as well as providing individual therapeutic services in the community.
-He employs an eclectic approach, gathering methods from CBT, DBT, psychodynamic, and Mindfulness modalities.
+As an MFT licensed therapist (#114788) in practice since 2011 Nathan has a background in crisis counseling and working with those experiencing acute mental illness.
+He has experience working with adults, adolescents, and families in inpatient psychiatric and partial hospitalization outpatient settings, as well as providing individual therapy in the community.
+Taking a balanced evidence based and holistic approach to treatment, he makes use of CBT, Solutions Focused, and Client Centered modalities.
 In doing so, he procures different approach for the needs of each client.
-Nathan has built most of his practice around the areas of mood disorders, addiction, crisis intervention, psychosis, and couples therapy.
+Nathan has built most of his individual practice around the treatment of anxiety, depression, crisis intervention, bipolar disorder, obsessive-compulsive disorder, and couples therapy.
 In his own personal practice, Nathan is deeply involved with the indigenous spiritual practices of the Americas, primarily of North American Indian lineages.
 He earned his master’s degree in transpersonal counseling psychology in 2013 from John F. Kennedy University.

-Specialties: Anxiety, stress, self-esteem, depression, couples counseling, sexuality, crisis intervention, bipolar disorder, psychosis, addiction, and families affected by chemical dependency with adults, adolescents, couples, and families
+Specialties: Anxiety, stress, self-esteem, depression, couples counseling, crisis intervention, bipolar disorder, obsessive compulsive disorder, and families affected by chemical dependency with adults, adolescents, couples, and families

 Jolie Ferguson, MA (Concord)